DmitriBogdanov/UTL/docs/module_strong_type.md

 > template <class To> constexpr explicit operator To() const noexcept;
 > ```

-Explicitly casting `Arithmetic<T>` is equivalent to performing the cast on its underlying value.
+Explicitly casting `arithmetic<T>` is equivalent to performing the cast on its underlying value.

 Implicit casts are intentionally prohibited.

 #### Operators

-`Arithmetic<T>` supports the same set of binary / unary operators as its underlying `value_type`.
+`arithmetic<T>` supports the same set of binary / unary operators as its underlying `value_type`.

 The only exception to this rule is `operator!()` which is intentionally prohibited similarly to implicit casts.